 School Safety, Security Director and District Resource Officers

 The district has a director of school safety and security, Ryan Kimball, along with three School Resource Officers (SROs).
 The SROs are through the Kent County Sheriff’s Department.
 These individuals routinely visit our schools, interact with staff, students, and families, and help maintain a culture of open communication and safety while building positive relationships with students.
 Deputy Ben Dunneback services the Northern side of the district, Deputy Cory Czaika services the Eastern side of the district, and Deputy Jim Svoboda services the Central side of the district.

 The school district holds informational community presentations and forums at various times throughout the year.

 The most recent Safety and Security forum from September of 2022 can be found as a video recording on Vimeo.

 While everyone hopes that an emergency event will never occur, Forest Hills Public Schools has developed emergency preparation and response plans that can be applied consistently across the district.
-Our emergency plans have been developed with the assistance of administrators, building staff members, our Kent County Sheriff’s Department (KCSD) school resource officer, KCSD’s Emergency Management Coordinator, local fire chiefs, and the MSP bomb squad.
+Our emergency plans have been developed with the assistance of administrators, building staff members, the Kent County Sheriff’s Department (KCSD), school resource officers, KCSD’s emergency management coordinator, local fire chiefs, and the Michigan State Police bomb squad.